Charter of Accountability

 COA COMMITMENTS for C4C Endorsers

-The Charter of Accountability (COA) includes 8 Commitments that local and national NGOs agree to implement, to ensure that we make the people affected of crisis as the focus of our humanitarian work and make ourselves accountable to them.
+The Charter of Accountability (COA) includes 8 Commitments that local and national NGOs agree to implement, to strengthen downward accountability of the humanitarian system to the affected of the humanitarian crisis.

 Hold ourselves and partners accountable in all humanitarian funding received